Welcome to your beginner’s guide to French presses and how to use one. French presses are also known as cafetieres, press pots, or coffee plungers.

 This is a beautiful and simple press.
 We like it for it’s simple design and affordability.
 The Bodum Brazil 8 Cup French Press is a testament to the idea that you don’t need to spend a lot of money to have great coffee.
 It’s easy to clean, and if you break the glass, we have replacement glass carafes.
 This press also comes in a smaller 3 cup option.
 So even if you need only a little cup of coffee, we’ve got you covered.

 The Double Shot Bru-Stop French Press Travel Mug is the perfect French Press for anyone on the go.
 Finally, you can brew your press coffee wherever you are.
 The plunger on this press has a small metal plate which traps the grounds at the bottom of your cup.
 But wait – There’s a bonus!
 Hidden in the bottom of this cup is a secret compartment for storing a second cup’s worth of coffee grounds.
 Brew on the go from any gas station with hot water, you bring the coffee.
-Oreos also fit perfectly in this compartment, just saying!
+(Oreos also fit perfectly in this compartment, just FYI!)

 This is a matter of taste preference.
 Start with pushing the plunger down after 4-5 minutes, and then adjust to what tastes best for you.